 Hungry for Help

 Eating therapy is a collaboration between the child, parents, therapist, and doctors.
-Helping children eat a healthy diet, at any age or given any circumstance, is complicated.
-Our occupational therapists are part of the care team aimed at finding the right solution for your unique child.
+Helping children eat a healthy diet at any age or circumstance is complicated.
+Our occupational therapists are part of the care team to find the right solution for your unique child.

 Get Started Today

 Our feeding program that promotes a child-led and trust-based approach.
 We focus on helping children and their families enjoy mealtime as the child expands their curiosity and shifts their mindset about food.